phantombuster/legacy-docs/agent_module.rst

 Reports the progress state of the agent.
 This affects the width and content of the progress bar displayed in the agent console on Phantombuster.

 This is useful for debugging purposes and is not required for the agent to function properly.
-It is also very nice to see the progress of your agent in real-time.
+Sometimes it's just nice to see the progress of your agent in real-time.

 ``progress`` (``Number``)
     Progress float value between ``0`` and ``1``. ``1`` means 100% of the work was completed, and ``0`` means 0%.
 If *null*, defaults to ``1``.